ely-ong/powerzone-web-app/PowerzoneWebApp/public/css/README.md

 - [editAccountStyle.css] Css file for styling of edit account page
 - [editProductStyle.css] Css file for styling of edit product page
 - [homeStyle.css] Css file for styling of home page
+- [inventoryBalanceStyle.css] Css file for styling of inventory balance partial
 - [loginStyle.css] Css file for styling of login page
 - [navBarStyle.css] Css file for styling of nav bar partial
 - [noAccessStyle.css] Css file for styling of restricted access page